alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 ### Universe Simulates Universe

+Information will also accumulate in the universe of the Simulators.
-So what if the whole universe of the Simulators is dedicated to simulating our own?
+So what if they take advantage of this fact?
+Maybe the whole universe of the Simulators is dedicated to simulating our own.

-We are getting way more exotic than in the begging.
+Notice that we are getting way more exotic than in the begging.
-Notice that we are moving further and further from the naïve argument of probability of living in a simulation, which is that there are more simulated universes than real.
+We are moving further and further from the naïve argument of the probability of living in a simulation, which is that there are more simulated universes than real.
 Exotic universes are perhaps possible, who knows?